 It’s important to give children the opportunity to do well in life.
 They need to be guided and helped with their schoolwork, nutrition and leisure activities in positive and thoughtful ways to help them experience success.
-Of course, at Grasshopper Soccer we are passionate about teaching and educating our kids in both soccer and life skills.
+Of course, as Soccer Moms we are passionate about teaching and educating our kids in both soccer and life skills.

 Whenever your child does well in backyard practices, tell them so!
 Reinforcement of a job well done, even in play, is very important.

 Tip #2 Eliminate Negative Feedback

 No one likes to hear constant negative feedback.
 You would quickly tire of hearing it from your boss.
 Instead of focusing on the negative aspects of your child’s abilities, focus more on the things they are doing well.
 Then, you can help them with their trouble areas and the child will have more of a willingness to listen and improve.

 Tip #3 Turn Practice into Games

 Practicing drills in the backyard can be boring after a while.
 Instead of using the same old drills, come up with some fun games that you can use to teach the fundamentals of soccer.

 Tip #4 Foster a Love of the Sport

 While you might love soccer, your children are still new to the concept of the sport.
 In addition to teaching them the rules of the game, you can watch games on television with them.
 Let them choose their favorite team, and this can increase the desire to play and practice in real life.